NormanVu/risk-analyzer/README.md

  * [Deploying on CloudBees](#deploying-on-cloudbees)

 ## Introduction
-This repository hosts the source code of a start-up project I took part in few months ago.
 The application requirement was for a supply chain management system that is accessible through a Web browser.

 The users of the application are supply *chain managers* who in the course of their work need to view and manage information regarding